BarryAllen53/Deleter/README.md

 ## Installation and start

 For normal users, download a release asset when one is available.
 From source, run `run.bat`; it creates `.venv`, installs controlled dependencies, and starts `python -m app`.
 Developers can install `requirements-dev.txt` and run the same module directly.
+Release builds are portable; they are Authenticode-signed only when the maintainer configures the encrypted `WINDOWS_PFX_BASE64` and `WINDOWS_PFX_PASSWORD` GitHub Secrets.

 ## Usage